 It’s important to understand the role calories can play when it comes to your diet and lifestyle and the relationship between calorie intake and expenditure.

-Calories are essentially a measure of the amount of energy in food and drinks.
-When we eat or drink, we are putting energy (or calories) into our body.
-Different food and drinks provide different amounts of energy.
-This information can be found on ‘front of pack’ food and drink labels as well as within the nutritional information panel, examples below: (26)
+Calories are essentially a measure of the amount of energy in food and drink.
+When you eat or drink, there’s an intake of energy (or calories) into the body.
+Different food and drink provide different amounts of energy.

 How does the body use calories?